Gradient Descent as Implicit EM in Distance-Based Neural Models: Introduction

-This paper closes that gap.
+This paper supplies the probabilistic status that the caveat of \citet{agarwal2025gradient} leaves open, and delimits it.
 We show that for objectives with log-sum-exp structure over distances or energies, the gradient of the loss with respect to each distance is exactly the posterior responsibility of the corresponding component.
-This is not an approximation, not a resemblance, not an analogy.
-It is an algebraic identity:
+This is an algebraic identity rather than an approximation or an analogy:

-The immediate consequence is that gradient descent on such objectives \emph{is} expectation-maximization, performed continuously rather than in discrete alternating steps.
-The forward pass computes unnormalized likelihoods; normalization yields responsibilities; backpropagation delivers responsibility-weighted updates to parameters.
-No auxiliary latent variables are introduced.
-No inference algorithm is invoked.
-The architecture does not approximate EM---it implements EM, because the gradient \emph{is} the responsibility.